influential-warriors-and-leaders

 Morning Prayers and Spiritual Foundation

 Each day began before dawn with the ringing of the convent bell.
 Knights rose to attend Matins and Lauds, the first two canonical hours of the Divine Office.
+These prayers, chanted in Latin, lasted approximately an hour and set the spiritual tone for the entire day.
 After these prayers, they participated in a community mass in the order’s chapel.
 This sacred start was non-negotiable; even knights recovering from wounds or illness were expected to attend if physically able.
 The spiritual focus was not merely ritualistic—it reinforced their identity as a religious order and reminded them that their ultimate allegiance was to God, not to any earthly king or lord.
 Personal meditation followed mass, often in the quiet of the cloister or before the altar.
+This time of private reflection allowed knights to examine their consciences, confess their shortcomings, and renew their commitment to the order’s ideals.

 Training and Military Duties

 After morning devotions, the knights divided into groups for physical training and martial practice.
 The order maintained rigorous standards for combat readiness.
 Knights drilled with the sword, lance, and crossbow, and practiced mounted maneuvers in the parade grounds.
 Those stationed on galleys trained in naval tactics, boarding actions, and the use of cannon.
+Archery practice was held daily, with targets set at various distances to simulate battlefield conditions.
 This daily exercise was essential not only for battle but also for maintaining the physical stamina needed to serve in the hospital or to endure long sieges.
 The order’s masters often held inspections to ensure that every knight could defend the walls and sail a ship as well as pray.

 Hospital Work and Charitable Service